 Produce metadata is another feature to our Self Service Production utility.
 In order to export metadata, simply click the checkbox next to Produce Metadata and a menu will drop down.
 (See Figure 55)

 Produce File: You can choose to export your metadata as a CSV file or DAT file or XML.
 By default XML and DAT are selected.
 DAT files are primarily used by Concordance and other Data Review software, so if your opposition will load into Concordance, you may need to export this option.

 Produce Fields: By Default fields extracted by CloudNine will be preselected.
 You can choose to export all fields by clicking the checkbox or manually select the fields to export There is also a scroll bar on the right of the fields to export box to allow you to view the full list of fields accessible in CloudNine.

 Your Unique Identifier Fields will be included by default if select for images.

 5.4(c) Submitting Your Export

-After you have chosen all the required selections, and your bulk export is ready to begin, select the “Start Export Button” at the bottom of the form.
+After you have chosen all the required selections, and your Self Service Production is ready to begin, select the “Start Production” at the bottom of the form.

-The form will disappear and a pop-up will replace it, giving you the total number of pages that will export, and asking to confirm.
+The form will disappear and a pop-up will replace it, giving you the total number of documents and the format that will export, and asking to confirm.
 (See Figure 56)